Dundas Valley Conservation Area: Landform

 The origins of the Dundas Valley, the main feature of the area, date back to the pre-glacial times, when the Niagara Escarpment was deeply incised by erosion.
 The Wisconsin Glaciation furthered the erosion processes and resulted in deposition of glacial and glaciolacustrine sediments, forming the hummocky kame and kettle topography of the present.
 In post-glacial times, the land has been shaped by the various streams that run through Dundas Valley.
 The area is contained in the Carolinian forest area of Eastern North America.
 It contains 585 species of plants and animals, including 55 endangered species.

 Trail system

 The Dundas Valley 40-kilometre long trail system is a recreational network of hiking, cycling and equestrian trails.
 It contains trails that form a loop, as well as out-and-back trails that have different start and finish terminals.
 While the majority of trails are contained in the area of Dundas, Ontario, there are some that extend Southwest into the neighboring community of Ancaster, Ontario.

 Main Loop Trail

 The Main Loop Trail connects directly to the Trail Centre.
 It is an approximately 3,420m loop located in the heart of Dundas Valley that also serves as a connection to other trails.
 The Main Loop Trail is also part of the Bruce Trail.
-The trail passes by The Hermitage (Hamilton, Ontario) as well as the Hermitage Parking Lot and the Merrick Parking Lot.
+The trail passes by The Hermitage as well as the Hermitage Parking Lot and the Merrick Parking Lot.